Shane Bond (footballer, born 1975)

-Shane Bond (born 9 July 1975) is a former Australian rules footballer in the Australian Football League.
+Shane Bond (born 9 July 1975) is a former Australian rules footballer who played for the West Coast Eagles and the Port Adelaide Football Club the Australian Football League (AFL).

+Bond is the younger brother of fellow former AFL player Troy Bond.

 AFL career

-West Coast Eagles career (1994–1996)
+West Coast career (1994–1996)

-Recruited from South Australian National Football League (SANFL) club Port Adelaide, Bond debuted with the West Coast Eagles in 1994, going on to play 34 games and kick 20 goals for the club, as well as playing in the 1994 Premiership side.
+Recruited from South Australian National Football League (SANFL) club Port Adelaide, Bond debuted with the West Coast Eagles in 1994, going on to play 34 games and kick 20 goals for the club, as well as playing in the 1994 Grand Final win.

+Bond also played 21 games for Western Australian Football League (WAFL) club East Perth whilst at West Coast.

 Port Adelaide career (1997–2000)

-Bond was then traded to Port Adelaide when they joined the AFL in 1997, where he played 57 games for 11 goals between 1997 and 2000, including Port Adelaide's third goal in the AFL.
+Bond was then traded to Port Adelaide when the club joined the AFL in 1997, where he played 57 games between 1997 and 2000.